 Mole checks and skin cancer checks are all we do, and we do them thoroughly.

-The MoleMap Wellington skin clinic combines leading technology and skin cancer expertise to diagnose melanoma and other skin cancers.
+The MoleMap Wellington skin clinic combines a proven skin-mapping system and skin cancer expertise to diagnose melanoma and other skin cancers.

-As you get older, the key is to prevent further skin damage and to have regular skin checks with your GP or specialist.
-If you notice any darker, growing or changing moles – or any skin changes that look suspicious – get them checked straight away.
+As you get older, the key is to prevent further skin damage and to be part of a regular mole check screening program.
+If you notice any darker, growing or changing moles when you do your own mole check – or any skin changes that look suspicious – get them checked by a specialist straight away.

 Note: No melanoma surveillance program can claim to be 100% accurate and as such MoleMap is not a complete substitute for a clinical examination.
 It is important to continue monitor your skin by doing your own mole check regularly and seeing your doctor or specialist for regular skin checks, especially if you are at high risk of developing melanoma.